CocoaPods/blog.cocoapods.org/_drafts/Claim-Your-Pods.markdown

 For the next few days we will be taking applications from spec authors to claim their pods.
-This will set initial ownership for your libraries within the trunk app allowing you, and the people you allow, to push new specs for the given library.
+This will set initial ownership for your libraries within the ‘Trunk’ web-service allowing you, and the people you allow, to push new specs for the given library.
 To do this we'll need you to fill out this [form](https://trunk.cocoapods.org/claims/new) with the email address you would like use to identify with as an owner and the pod name you're claiming.
 Be sure to use the email address you use with Github so the commit logs will show your Github account.

 ### Claim collisions